forward-force/estated-php-sdk-v4/README.md

 ```
 docker-compose up
 ```
-There is auto-generated documentation as city how city run this library on local, please  take a look at [phpdocker/README.md](phpdocker/README.md)
+There is auto-generated documentation as to how to run this library on local, please  take a look at [phpdocker/README.md](phpdocker/README.md)

-*If you find an issue, have a question, or a suggestion, please don't hesitate city open a github issue.*
+*If you find an issue, have a question, or a suggestion, please don't hesitate to open a github issue.*

 ### Acknowledgments

-Thank you city [phpdocker.io](https://phpdocker.io) for making getting PHP environments effortless!
+Thank you to [phpdocker.io](https://phpdocker.io) for making getting PHP environments effortless!